 Namibia was runners up to Ireland in the 2008-09 Intercontinental Cup.
 It has participated for many seasons in the Cricket South Africa provincial competitions and has proved very competitive against some of the top sides.

+Its disappointing eighth-place finish in the 2009 ICC Cricket World Cup Qualifier meant it was relegated to 2010 Pepsi ICC World Cricket League Division Two and the 2009-10 ICC Intercontinental Shield.
+Due to winning the ICC Intercontinental Shield finals Namibia were re-instated to the ICC Intercontinental Cup for the 2011-2013 season.
 Youth Cricket has grown tremendously over the last few years and now has age-group teams that have participated in the ICC-ACA tournaments with great distinction.
 The development programme has been very successful and more local Namibians are being attracted to the game.
 Cricket continues to grow and is now recognized as one of the most successful sporting codes in Namibia.
 It has a proud record of achievements since independence and the challenge remains to involve and attract even more Namibians to participate.